What's happened

 How we got here

-The Labour Party's commitment to renationalizing the railways stems from public dissatisfaction with private train operators.
-Following Keir Starmer's election as Prime Minister, the government swiftly introduced the Passenger Railway Services Bill, signaling a shift in transport policy.
+The Labour Party's commitment to renationalizing the railways stems from public dissatisfaction with private train services.
+Following Keir Starmer's election as Prime Minister, the government swiftly introduced the Passenger Railway Services Bill, aiming to address ongoing issues of delays and service quality.

 Common question